-The government of Canada has announced dramatic increases to Canada’s immigration levels for 2021 to 2023, to boost its economic recovery from the coronavirus pandemic.
+In October 2020, the government of Canada announced dramatic increases to Canada’s immigration levels for 2021 to 2023, to boost its economic recovery from the coronavirus pandemic.
 Canada aims to welcome more than 1.2 million newcomers between 2021 and 2023: 401,000 newcomers in 2021, another 411,000 in 2022, and 421,000 in 2023.

 Canada’s immigration levels plan for 2021–2023 sets out a path for responsible increases to the number of immigrants to help the Canadian economy recover from the coronavirus pandemic and lay the foundation for future growth.
 Highlights of the plan include:

 - A focus on how immigration can help our economy, with approximately 60 per cent of immigrants to be chosen under economic immigration programs

 - A continued focus on innovative approaches where communities and businesses are encouraged to work together to welcome immigrants in communities across the country to help meet worker shortages

 - A renewed commitment to improve the processing of immigration applications, including spousal applications, by maximizing digital solutions

 - An increase in admissions over the three years of the plan to make up the shortfall in 2020

 - Additional points for French-speaking candidates under Express Entry, to promote the growth of Francophone communities outside of Quebec

 - A commitment to admit up to 500 refugees over the next 2 years through the Economic Mobility Pathways Project, an innovative approach that helps qualified refugees apply for permanent residence through existing economic immigration pathways

 - A pathway to permanent residency for eligible asylum claimants who were working on the front lines of the pandemic between March 13 and August 14, 2020, providing direct care to patients in health-care institutions.